amrokamalelsiddig/amrokamalelsiddig/README.md

-# Hello Everyone and Welcome to my profile
+# Hello Everyone 👋

-# 42 Prograss
+My name is Amro and im an avation and customer services professional,

+# 42cursus Progress 💪🏻

 | Project        |      Status      |
 |----------------|------------------|